 For a better and deeper understanding of Continuous Integration let’s get to Scheme 2, explaining the approaches used in the context of GIT.
 Time here goes upwards.
 Any major task is divided into subtasks and each developer independently from the others is developing in his local branch (task1, task2, task3).
 Once the task is ready, its Merge into the branch DEV is made for demonstrational reasons as well as for preliminary testing.

-Over many years of development the approaches shown in this article have completely proved their effectiveness.
-Of course it is essential constantly to adapt to current market conditions and the specific project, but our team always adhere core principles of high quality, stability of our products, compliance with all the time frame for development.
+Over many years of development, the approaches shown in this article have completely proved their effectiveness.
+Of course, it is essential constantly to adapt to current market conditions and the specific project, but our team always adhere core principles of high quality, the stability of our products, compliance with all the time frame for development.